steawinfdox-png/jvke-lyrics-nlp/README.md

 - Throughout Stray Kids' entire 7-year career, songs with cluster names with high-energy ("Empowered Rising Spirit" and "Self Empowerment through Adversity") consistently dominated annual theme rankings
 - Since 2021-2022, however, has "Self Empowerment through Adversity" dropped significantly in frequency, leaving songs in the "Empowered Rising Spirit" cluster to be the No. 1 cluster theme for Stray Kids
 4. Cluster Geometry
-- All clusters were relatively close together in the 2D PCA, suggesting the embeddings didn't create meaningful variation
+- All clusters were relatively distanced from each other in the 2D PCA, suggesting the embeddings creating meaningful variation
 - Such a uniform distribution implies a strong thematic cohesion across Stray Kids' discography even with completely different thematic classifications

+# Visualizations
+Attached are several visualizations that help interpret the emotional structure and trends of Stray Kids' 7-year discography

+1. 2D PCA Cluster Map of color-coded TF-IDF vectors
+- This plot visualizes how songs associate together based on lyrical similarity and shows clear separation between emotional themes
+-